dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Safari requires a little setup if the `Develop` menu is not visible.

-> [!figure]
-> Figure 2.8 placeholder: Safari menu screenshot from the source PDF.
->
-> Safari Developer Tools are available only when the `Develop` menu is visible.

 To enable Safari Developer Tools:

 1. Open `Safari > Preferences`.
 2. Go to the `Advanced` tab.
 3. Select `Show Develop menu in menu bar`.
 4. Open Developer Tools with `Cmd-Alt-I`.

-> [!figure]
-> Figure 2.9 placeholder: Safari Preferences screenshot from the source PDF.
->
-> The `Advanced` preference pane contains the option to show the `Develop` menu.

 In Safari, open the `Network` tab and visit: